 To celebrate Jane Austen's 250th birthday today, we look at the enduring appeal of her work, and the influence of British literature here in central Europe.
 Regency is quite hyped just now, and the waves have reached us over here.

 So what will we visit on this wordy walk?
 WH Auden, who wrote this passionate poem, died on Walfischgasse.
 And he gets a reference at the other end of that same street, in Before Sunrise.
 There is a bust of Shakespeare on the Burg, and Eugene feels that the dramas, manipulation, and even murders of Brexit would have appealed to him.
 We will discover why Schottenring is called that way, how the Freud family have contributed to British literary life, visit a pub of course, Pickwick Papers (named for Charles Dickens, that committed socialist campaigner and master storyteller), a Graham Greene scene from The Third Man, and speak of lesser-known figures Peter Morgan, Edmund de Waal and Ian Hamilton Finlay, who have all written here.
+John Lennon, whose lyrics came close to poetry at times - made one of his legendary bed protests with Yoko inside the Sacher Hotel in 1971 (and we will listen to his words there).

 Since one of the guides for this walk, Eugene, is of Irish descent, we will also squeeze in some Irish literature, since Bloomsday reflects the global reach of James Joyce (who wrote Ulysses partly in the Austro-Hungarian Empire, in Trieste, 1914-15).
 Even Robert Burns' events on St Andrew's Day in January are starting to catch on, with Whisky and fiery poetry.